GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 shaping how your users perceive and interact with your product.
 A well executed design permeates every aspect of the web app development process.

-We’ve written about design principles we think are important for well executed web apps.
+We've written about design principles we think are important for well executed web apps.
 [Thinking in Web Apps][3] lists five design principles:

 - Tight focus